 \subsection{Dualizing complexes and virtual classes}

-We will use the formalism introduced in~\cite{Khan}, to which we refer for details (see also \cite{Porta-Yu}).
-In particular, for any derived stack $X$ there is an $\infty$-category $\mathrm{Sh}_{\Q}(X)$ of constructible $\Q$-sheaves on $X$, and these satisfy a six-functor formalism (see~\cite[Thm.
-A.5]{Khan}).
+We will use the formalism introduced in~\cite{Khan} to which we refer for details, see also \cite{Porta-Yu}.
+For any derived stack $X$ there is an $\infty$-category $\mathrm{Sh}_{\Q}(X)$ of constructible $\Q$-sheaves on $X$ which satisfies a six-functor formalism, see~\cite[Thm.
+A.5]{Khan}.
 The dualizing complex is defined as $\mathbb{D}_X=p^!\mathbb{Q}$ where $p: X \to \Spec(\mathbb{C})$ is the map to the point.
 The sheaf of Borel-Moore chains on $X$ is